 Pre-qualification experience may be considered in a skills assessment if your employment experience fulfils the following requirements:

-1 year of highly relevant employment experience at the required skill level gained in the past 5 years.
+One year of highly relevant employment experience at the required skill level gained in the past five years.

 Though restaurant management is quite demanding, it is a dream job for many as it offers personal and financial rewards.
 The profession combines creativity with culinary and commercial challenges, offering a chance to supervise a fast-paced and exciting business.